jerrinsg/go-pmem/design/README.md

 We have added two new APIs to Go to support persistent memory allocations:
 1. ```func pmake(t Type, size ...IntType) Type```
 The `pmake` API is used to create a slice in pmem.
 The semantics of `pmake` is exactly the same as the `make` API in Go.
-Creating maps and slices in persistent memory is not yet supported.
+Creating maps in persistent memory is not yet supported.
 2. ```func pnew(Type) *Type```
 Just like `new`, `pnew` creates a zero-value object of the Type argument in